Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Rabbits are cute, fluffy, and cuddly.
 They make great family pets and typically do not mind being handled by kids and adults.
 These furry friends love to hop and play, explore and experience, and communicate with other rabbits and their human counterparts.
 While rabbits can typically understand what another rabbit is trying to communicate through sounds, humans are not usually so lucky.

-To understand what a rabbit is trying to say through sound, we humans must first identify the different sounds that they are making and determine which each means.
+To understand what a rabbit is trying to say through sound, we humans must first identify the different bunny sounds and determine what each means.
 Here are 10 rabbit sounds and their meanings.

-This is the most common noise that people hear coming from rabbits.
+This is the most common rabbit sound that people are likely to hear.
 In general, a grunting rabbit is excited and ready for interactive fun.
 Rabbits may grunt when they see a human family member come home after a long day, or they might grunt when engaged in playful banter with other rabbits.
 Males that have not been neutered tend to make a grunting noise when they are ready to mate too.
 The mating grunt is usually accompanied by other signs of wanting to mate, such as circling and marking territory.

-Sometimes referred to as honking, a clucking sound typically happens when a rabbit is an incredibly happy animal.
+Sometimes referred to as honking, a rabbit clucking typically happens when they are an incredibly happy animal.
 Rabbits make a light clucking noise when they are eating a meal that they really enjoy, when cuddling with their habitat mates, and when hanging out on the lap of a human family member.
 Rabbits may also cluck while they are having a pleasant dream.

 When rabbits get angry, they tend to start growling.
 Their growl does not sound like that of a dog but instead, it is reminiscent of a purring noise.
 Still, the cute sound should not be misinterpreted as a sound of pleasure.
 A rabbit that is growling is letting those around them know that they are not happy about the circumstances that they find themselves in.
 This might be when a human family member tries to make them go inside after a walk in the yard or when a fellow rabbit does something to threaten their personal space within their habitat.